-If you’re a small business, you can’t compete with larger companies in compensation.
-Instead, you’ll need to leverage yourself in other ways.
+If you’re a small business, you can’t go toe-to-toe with big companies on compensation.
+Instead, you’ll need to play to your strengths.

-For example, with smaller companies, engineers typically specialize less.
-Thus, their work is more diverse with increased autonomy and less bullshit bureaucracy.
-Many engineers would find this to be heaven.
-So, make this your selling point.
+For instance, engineers at smaller companies typically specialize less, meaning their work is more diverse, with greater autonomy and less red tape.
+Many engineers would consider this a dream come true.
+So, make that your unique selling point.